musandur/backtest-portfolio-optimization-end-to-end/README.md

-#  Portfolio Backtesting Dashboard (Flask + Docker)
+#  Portfolio Optimization and Backtesting Dashboard (Flask + Docker)

-This project is an algorithmic trading strategy for  **portfolio optimization and backtesting** whose performance metrics are implemented as a web app  **dashboard** built using **Flask** and  designed to help analyze historical performance of asset allocation strategies.
+This project presents an algorithmic trading strategy for **portfolio optimization and backtesting**, delivered through a web-based **dashboard** built with **Flask** and containerized using **Docker**.
+The dashboard is designed to help analyze the historical performance of asset allocation strategies.

-The algorithmic strategy is developed using 4 years (2019-2022) of  data from the S&P 500 universe and offers portfolio construction, optimization, and strategy evaluation features.
-The backtest strategy is evaluated in one year (2024).
+The algorithm is developed using four years of S&P 500 stock data (2019–2022) and supports portfolio construction, optimization, and performance evaluation.
+The backtesting is performed on out-of-sample data from the year 2024.

 ---